This guide explains how to add your server to Deploy HQ

 - When creating the site in the Nimbus Hosting platform ensure that the custom path is set to something along the lines of deployment/current ("deployment" can be anything you like)

 - Once the website is created, navigate to the PHP page and add the following php setting:

 opcache.enable = 0

 without this, you will experience problems relating to changes not being seen on the site anfter a deployment.

-- Connect to the STORM server, either via SSH or FTPS, and delete the current folder along with it's contents.
+- Connect to your Nimbus Hosting server, either via SSH or FTPS, and delete the current folder along with it's contents.

-- When setting up the deployment in DeployHQ, enter the custom path as it was configured in STORM. (deployment/current)
+- When setting up the deployment in DeployHQ, enter the custom path as it was configured in your Nimbus Hosting platform. (deployment/current)

-- Deploy the site to your STORM server - If all worked successfully, DeployHQ should have created the folder structure which it requires including recreating the current folder.
+- Deploy the site to your Nimbus Hosting server - If all worked successfully, DeployHQ should have created the folder structure which it requires including recreating the current folder.